The Commodores face the Golden Eagles on Sunday at Memorial Gym

-Her most recent effort may have been one of the best yet, as the three-player freshman class is ranked as high as eighth nationally.
-The top-ranked recruit is Minnesota native Rebekah Dahlman, who became the first player in state history to score over 5,000 career points while earning player of the year honors from both Gatorade and the Associated Press.
-She is not the only player of the year in the class, as Marqu'es Webb picked-up Gatorade Player of the Year and Miss Basketball honors in Alabama.
+The 2013 signing class helped Vanderbilt earn its 15th consecutive berth in the NCAA Tournament at the end of the 2013-14 season.
+The class included Dahlman, a Minnesota native who became the first player in state history to score over 5,000 career points while earning player of the year honors from both Gatorade and the Associated Press.
+It also featured Webb, who picked up Gatorade Player of the Year and Miss Basketball honors in Alabama.
 The Hoover, Ala., native helped Hoover High to its second-straight state title as a senior.
-The class is rounded out by Kylee Smith, who led Alpharetta (Ga.)
-High School to the state quarterfinals for the first time in school history and became the first female in school history to surpass 2,000 career points.

 The six-member 2012-13 freshman class earned a top-25 ranking from ESPN HoopGurlz, while including two top-100 ESPN players in Morgan Batey and Jasmine Jenkins, while Kristen Gaffney and Heather Bowe were each named Associated Press Players of the Year in North Carolina and Wisconsin, respectively.
 Gaffney and Bowe also picked up Parade All-America honors.

-At MTSU, Rosamond was hired by Stephany Smith in 2003 as an assistant coach.
-She would serve as the interim head coach when Smith left in 2005.
-During her tenure in Murfreesboro, the Lady Raiders boasted consecutive 24-win seasons while capturing a pair of Sun Belt Conference championships and scoring two first-round NCAA Tournament upsets (over North Carolina and North Carolina State, respectively).
+Before coming to VU, Rosamond spent two seasons on the staff at MTSU, where she was hired by Stephany Smith in 2003 as an assistant coach.
+She served as the interim head coach when Smith left in 2005.
+During her tenure in Murfreesboro, the Lady Raiders had consecutive 24-win seasons while capturing a pair of Sun Belt Conference championships and scoring two first-round NCAA Tournament upsets (over North Carolina and North Carolina State).

 Prior to her time at MTSU, Rosamond spent five years as an assistant at her alma mater, Ole Miss.
 She was hired onto Coach Ron Aldy's staff in 1998 just months after graduating and would be promoted to recruiting coordinator in 2001.